 It’s safe to say that many of your clients will fall into at least one of the above categories.

-In fact, unless you only train perfectly health individuals with a history of exercising, you are virtually guaranteed to train someone from one of these populations at some point in your career.
+In fact, unless you only train perfectly healthy individuals with a history of exercising, you are virtually guaranteed to train someone from one of these populations at some point in your career.

-There is no denying that the ACE CPT is a leader amongst fitness certs for giving you the practical skills needed to coach special populations clients.
+There is no denying that the ACE CPT is a leader among fitness certs for giving you the practical skills needed to coach special populations clients.